Kenan Hasagić

-Kenan Hasagić ([xâsaɡitɕ]; born 1 February 1980) is a Bosnian retired professional football goalkeeper and current goalkeeping coach of Bosnian Premier League club Željezničar.
+Kenan Hasagić ([xâsaɡitɕ]; born 1 February 1980) is a Bosnian former professional football goalkeeper and current goalkeeping coach of the Bosnia and Herzegovina national team.

 Club career

 Hasagić's football career began in his hometown with Rudar Kakanj.
 At the age of 16, he made his debut in a first division match.
-He concedeed 5 goals.
+He conceded 5 goals.
 He was the most promising goalkeeper in Bosnia and Herzegovina, he played for youth selections and was later transferred to Austrian side Vorwärts Steyr.

 After that, Hasagić was a member of Altay in Turkey but didn't see much first team football.
 He went back to Bosnia and played for Rudar Kakanj and Bosna Visoko.
 In 2003, he signed a contract with Željezničar.
 Here he found good form and even became first choice goalkeeper for the Bosnia and Herzegovina national team.

 During the 2004–05 season, he moved to Turkey once again where he signed for Turkish Süper Lig side Gaziantepspor.
 In 2007, he moved over to another Turkish Süper Lig side in İstanbul Başakşehir.
 In 2012, Hasagić retired from football early after injuries shattered his career.